-The Controlled Substance Act in Virginia refers to laws and regulations that govern the use, possession, and distribution of controlled substances.
+The Controlled Substance Act in Virginia refers to laws and regulations governing controlled substances’ use, possession, and distribution.
 These substances are classified according to their potential for abuse and medical usefulness.

 The CS Act in Virginia was enacted to protect the public from the dangers of abuse and misuse of these substances.
 The act also seeks to ensure that those who need these substances for medical purposes can access them.

 Violations of the controlled substances act can result in penalties, including fines and imprisonment.

 The history behind Delta 8 THC is long, dating back to 1964 when researchers first created it in hopes of an alternative for the use of THC.
 Delta 8 THC was designed to mimic the effects of regular THC but have fewer side effects.
 (3)

 The brain has two main types of cannabinoid receptors called CB1 and CB2.
 CB1 is found throughout our bodies but most commonly in the brain and nervous system.
 This is the receptor that Delta 8 attaches to, which makes it a very interesting cannabinoid.

 Cannabinoid receptors are not just found in our brains but also throughout our bodies.
 CB2 receptors can be found on cells of hematopoietic tissues, mainly on the surface of immune cells such as macrophages and B-cells.